 But all of us need to learn how to switch it on when they are needed and switch it off for the things it is bad at.

 Personal self-care is about doing something fun that you enjoy.
 It’s about playing, not about working.

 - Me time: Do you give yourself “me time” to reflect and do what you love?
 Or most of your time is spent serving other people and fulfilling their needs?

 - Relaxation: Are you taking time away from work to relax?
 Or do you work 24/7?

-Even though personal self-care could also involve activities which help our physical, emotional and mental well-being, the main purpose of these activities is for play and relaxation.
+Even though personal self-care could also involve activities that help our physical, emotional, and mental well-being, the main purpose of these activities is for play and relaxation.
 It’s not for the maintenance of our well-being.
 It doesn’t have to be meaningful.
-What’s important is giving ourselves the permission to take a break.
+What’s important is giving ourselves permission to take a break.

 It’s really up to you to define what personal self-care is.

 For some, personal self-care means spending more time with friends.
 That’s how they relax.
 For others, it may mean having more “me time” to do something alone.
 There are no right or wrong answers when it comes to personal self-care.
 As long as you take time off to do the activities you love, you are taking care of yourself.

 Why Is Self-Care Important?
 Here Are 5 Benefits.

 Taking care of ourselves brings us many benefits, not just to us, but to the people around us too.
-It’s not an act of self-indulgent.
+It’s not an act of self-indulgence.
 It’s crucial to our well-being.
 Here are some benefits of self-care.

 1. It reduces stress.